Circuit-Inspired High-Order Neural Networks with Unified Neural Dynamics Modeling for PDE Solving and Visual Perception: Methods

 To enhance expressive capacity, part of these effective coefficients are made input-dependent through learnable projections:

 and the discretized coefficients are formed as

 where \(\lambda\) is a learned decay parameter.
-In this parameterization, \(\lambda\) plays the role of the continuous-time decay rate, \(\Delta_t\) acts as an input-dependent effective discretization timescale, and the combination \(\exp(-\Delta_t\odot\lambda)\) is the selective implementation counterpart of the theoretical retention factor \(e^{-\alpha \Delta t_t}\) in Eq.~\eqref{eq:methods_zoh_exact}.
+In this parameterization, \(\lambda\) plays the role of the continuous-time decay rate, \(\Delta_k\) acts as an input-dependent effective discretization timescale, and the combination \(\exp(-\Delta_k\odot\lambda)\) is the selective implementation counterpart of the theoretical retention factor \(e^{-\alpha \Delta t_k}\) in Eq.~\eqref{eq:methods_zoh_exact}.
 Thus, the network implementation preserves the Kirchhoff-inspired relaxation--injection--readout interpretation while allowing the dynamics to adapt to the current feature.

-The evolution branch is then processed by a cascaded Kirchhoff operator (CKO) composed of serial KNCs.
-Denoting the \(k\)-th KNC by \(\mathcal{K}_{\theta_k}(\cdot)\), the cascade is written as
+The evolution branch is then processed by a cascaded Kirchhoff operator composed of serial KNCs.
+Denoting the \(r\)-th KNC by \(\mathcal{K}_{\theta_r}(\cdot)\), the cascade is written as

 where \(N\) is the cascade depth.
-This realizes the discrete counterpart of the higher-order cascade derived in Eqs.~\eqref{eq:methods_single_stage_operator}--\eqref{eq:methods_end_to_end_operator}: each KNC contributes a first-order state-evolution step, and serial composition progressively enriches the effective order of the end-to-end dynamics.
+This realizes the discrete counterpart of the higher-order cascade derived in Eqs.~\eqref{eq:methods_single_stage_operator}--\eqref{eq:methods_end_to_end_operator}: each KNC contributes a first-order Kirchhoff-governed evolution factor, and serial composition progressively enriches the effective order of the end-to-end operator.

 To preserve shallow, intermediate, and deep evolutionary responses, we aggregate the outputs of all KNC stages into the final cascaded representation: